 If you find yourself with one or several missing teeth, consider getting dental implants.
 The reason for the missing teeth makes no difference in this situation.
 Whether the tooth or teeth have been lost because of decay, injury, or gum disease does not change the effectiveness of dental implants.
 We have patients that have dealt with each of these conditions but now have their natural teeth restored, giving them the confidence to smile, laugh, and eat in public.

-When faced with individual missing teeth, all-ceramic dental crowns are the best method available for conservative and confident restoration.
+When faced with individual missing teeth, an all-ceramic dental crown on a single implant post is the best method for conservative and confident restoration.
 They can be placed between natural teeth without any major alterations needed, and the final result is so seamless that patients will likely find it difficult to point out the false tooth after some time has passed.

 Missing Multiple Teeth